More Like This

 1. Who has the strongest currency in the world?

 As of now, the Kuwaiti Dinar is the strongest currency in the world.
-It is the top-of-tier currency mainly because it is a country with major oil reserves and is one of the largest suppliers of petroleum in the world.
+It is the top-of-tier currency mainly because it is a country with significant oil reserves and is one of the largest suppliers of petroleum in the world.

 1. Are there any currencies stronger than the USD?